Journal of Boredom

 social anomie, the state of normlessness, “an imbalance between social

-that anomie is the ultimate and universal causal explanation of boredom in
+understand, that anomie is the ultimate and universal causal explanation of

 interdisciplinary essays attempting to support and expound on the main thesis.